The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Introduction

 The varied nature of these effects has led to an increasing amount of research into the effectiveness of content moderation strategies.
 Theoretical work by \citep{liu2021social,madio2021content,kominers2024content,beknazar2024model} as well as empirical work by \citep{jimenez2022economics,beknazar2022toxic,muller2022effects,JimenezMuellerSchwarz2022} provide insights into the effects of content moderation with regard to online hate speech.
 A related literature has investigate interventions against online misinformation \citep[e.g.,][]{barrera2020facts,henry2022checking,guriev2023curtailing}

 However, none of the above studies investigates the potentially adverse consequences of such interventions on online expression.
 So far, these questions have been tackled using surveys to document the popular support or agreement on which content should be removed \citep{kozyreva2023resolving,solomon2024illusory,munzert2025citizen}.
-While important, the popular agreement on specific content moderation measures can not be used to judge the cost of content moderation.
+However, the popular agreement on specific content moderation measures cannot be used to judge the cost of content moderation.
 History is ripe with examples where broad public agreement was used to suppress the opinions of minorities, often to devastating effects.

-Our results break new ground by proposing a measure of content distortion that enables benchmarking different content moderation approaches and allows us to quantify the inherent trade-off in content moderation.
-Given the fundamental importance of this trade-off, our measure is of immediate policy relevance when it comes to the moderation of toxic and fake news content.
+While it may be expected that removing toxic content is unlikely to be semantically neutral, our results break new ground by proposing a measure of content distortion that enables benchmarking different content moderation approaches and allows us to quantify the inherent trade-off in content moderation.
+Importantly, the benchmarks we introduce, such as comparisons to the removal of semantic outliers or to the deletion of entire topics, help put these distortions into perspective and convey their magnitude in economically meaningful terms.
+This quantification also enables systematic comparisons across moderation thresholds, algorithms, and alternative moderation strategies, transforming a largely qualitative debate about content moderation into one that can be analyzed empirically and evaluated using transparent criteria.
+Given the fundamental importance of the trade-offs in content moderation, our measure is immediately policy-relevant for moderating toxic and fake news.
 The economic theory of multitask models \citep{holmstrom1991multitask,feltham1994performance} predicts that if principals must choose between different objectives, only one of which is measurable, effort will be focused on the measurable tasks.
 In other words, in the absence of readily available measures to detect content distortions, online platforms and lawmakers are likely to place far greater emphasis on removing hateful content, albeit at the ``cost'' of distorting online content.
 Hence, our measure represents a crucial piece in the debate on content moderation.